levilevente/GalacticView-web/README.md

 * **Type Safety:** Robust codebase using TypeScript.

 ### 🔮 Future Roadmap
-We are actively working on expanding GalacticView into a comprehensive platform:
+I am actively working on expanding GalacticView into a comprehensive platform:

-* [ ] **Backend Service:** Developing a dedicated backend to handle user data.
+* [ ] **Backend Service:** Developing a dedicated backend to handle user blogposts, comments, review on space experiences.
 * [ ] **Community Content:** Adding support for **User Blogs** and **Reviews**.
 * [ ] **AI Assistant:** Integration of an AI-powered bot to answer space-related questions (e.g., "What is a nebula?").